MeetAhalpara/MeetAhalpara/README.md

 • Git-based version control and branch management
 • CI pipelines that automatically build and test projects after commits
 • automated notifications to team members on build success or failure
-• issue tracking and collaborative debugging
+• collaborative debugging and issue resolution

-As team lead, I configured notification workflows that sent automated email alerts for CI build results to ensure transparency and accountability within the development team.
+As team lead, I configured automated notifications that send email alerts for CI pipeline results to maintain transparency and accountability across the development team.

 ---

-# 📈 Hands-on Experience

-Academic Software & AI Development Projects
-Algonquin College | 2024 – Present

-• Developed machine learning models for data analysis and pattern detection
-• Built cloud automation workflows using AWS virtual machines and scheduled execution pipelines
-• Implemented CI pipelines for collaborative development and automated build validation
-• Designed backend systems integrating Java, REST APIs, and database services
-• Built AI-powered applications using Python, APIs, and machine learning libraries

----

-# 🎓 Education
+## 🎓 Education

 Computer Programming and Analysis
 Algonquin College